djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

 We will create one agent **Link Search Agent** in watsonx.ai's Agent Lab as part of this setup:

-From the Home page of Agnet Lab, click on the Build an AI agent to automate tasks
+From the Home page of Agent Lab, click on the Build an AI agent to automate tasks

 ![Home page](assets/agent_lab_home.png)